AchrafKassioui/SKRenderer-Demo/README.md

 let commandQueue = device.makeCommandQueue()

-// Allocate GPU memory for the texture we'll draw into
+// Allocate GPU memory for the texture we'll render into
 // Texture = a block of GPU memory holding pixels
 // The memory allocation stays constant (let), the pixel data changes each frame

 let textureDesc = MTLTextureDescriptor() textureDesc.width = pixelWidth
 textureDesc.height = pixelHeight
-let texture = device.makeTexture(descriptor: textureDesc)
+let renderTexture = device.makeTexture(descriptor: textureDesc)

 // Create an SKRenderer instance and assign a scene to render